Large and versatile electric van from Renault

 - Surprisingly noisy inside

 But how useful is a large electric van, really?
-Like all e-vans, the Master ZE has its limitations but also its advantages, too.
-Read our full Renault Master ZE review to find out more.
+Like all e-vans, the electric Master has its limitations but also its advantages, too.

 Renault Master ZE 2020 update